Pathway to Zero Emissions for LPG

 Co-processed HVO is also prevalent across the continent with a current production capacity of around 1.8 million tonnes (the majority of which is concentrated in Spain).

-- Sherdar Australia Bio Refinery.
-Sherdar Australia is currently proposing to develop Australia's first biodiesel refinery and storage plant.
+- Sherdar Australia Bio Refinery (Qld): Sherdar Australia is currently proposing to develop Australia's first biodiesel refinery and storage plant.
 There is currently no location for the project, however the proposal would cost $600 million, and the site would be able to produce 500,000 tonnes per year of biodiesel and SAF upon completion.
 Proposed feedstocks for production at the site include animal fats, seed oil and waste greases.

-Under this assumed transition pathway, bioLPG from HVO becomes available from 2025, bioLPG from gasification with FT and rDME from biomass from 2030, rDME from green hydrogen from 2035 LPG from Power-to-Liquids from 2040.
+Under this assumed transition pathway, bioLPG from HVO becomes available from 2025-26, bioLPG from gasification with FT and rDME from biomass from 2030, rDME from green hydrogen and rLPG from Power-to-Liquids (or synthetic rLPG) by the mid-2030s.

 The full Frontier Economics Report 'Path to Zero Emissions for LPG' is available below...